Animal Cruelty Rankings Revealed: Which Travel Companies Are Fueling or Fighting It?

 The scores

-Airbnb is the highest-ranked by scoring full points when it comes to prohibiting performances, fights, and races for all wild animals.
+Airbnb is the highest-ranked company, scoring full points when it comes to prohibiting performances, fights, and races for all wild animals.

-The company also scored highly due to defining a clear scope for its policy, explicitly making the policy applicable to all suppliers, products, and brands.
+The company also scored highly for defining a clear scope for its policy and explicitly making it applicable to all suppliers, products, and brands.

 Airbnb worked closely with World Animal Protection’s US office on its animal welfare policy to ensure it was developed to the highest standards.
 The Travel Corporation, Tripadvisor, Booking.com, and Viator, also scored highly.